 Find out more about the A-Tick mark from the Australian Communications and Media Authority website.

-Are there any differences in safety and compliance between 2G, 3G and 4G (LTE)?
+Are there any differences in safety and compliance between 3G, 4G, and 5G?

-No. The third generation (3G) and fourth generation (LTE) of mobile technology enable people to access multimedia services such as web, TV and downloads on their device.
-All devices on the market, regardless of the technology they use, adhere to required safety standards.
-This means that 3G and LTE mobile devices comply with the same standards as older devices.
-3G and LTE technology differs from older mobile phones in the way they communicate information, not the amount of energy they use.
-In fact 3G and LTE phones are more efficient than 2G phones and so their average power level is lower than the older 2G phones.
+No. All devices on the market, regardless of the technology they use, adhere to required safety standards.
+This means that 5G and 4G mobile devices comply with the same standards as older devices.
+5G technology differs from older mobile phones in the way they communicate information, not the amount of energy they use.
+In fact, 5G devices are more efficient than earlier generations and so their average power level is lower than the older 2G phones for example.

 What happens to the power levels of the phone when on or making a call?